Skip to content

 Apply for an education grant

-Young people affected by cancer may be able to access special grants to help them pay for education and training:
+Young people affected by cancer may be able to apply for special grants to help them pay for education and training.
+Here are some organisations that provide grants:

 Defer HECS–HELP debts

-You may have a HECS–HELP debt under the Higher Education Loan Program (HELP).
-If you are having trouble repaying the debt, you can apply to the Australian Tax Office (ATO) to defer your repayments or pay by instalments.
+You may have a HECS–HELP debt under the Higher Education Contribution Scheme (HECS) or the Higher Education Loan Program (HELP).
+If you are having trouble repaying the debt, you can apply to the ATO to defer or reduce your repayments.

-You will need to show that making the repayments would cause serious hardship (that is, would leave you unable to provide food, clothing, accommodation, medical treatment, education or other necessities for you or your family) or that there are other special reasons.
+You will need to show that making the repayments would cause serious hardship (e.g. would leave you unable to provide food, accommodation, clothing, medical treatment or other necessities for you or your family) or that there are other special reasons such as having a serious illness.

 Loans and credit cards